asermax/lastfm_extension/README.md

 -----------

 To install, just execute the install.sh script (this will install the plugin locally, it will only be available for the current user).
+The installation script will ask for admin password to install the glib-schema used to save the plugin settings.

+TODO: enable global installation (for all users).

 Use
 ---